On Privacy Weaknesses and Vulnerabilities in Software Systems

 \subsubsection{Privacy regulations and frameworks}

-We have studied 7 well-established data protection and privacy regulations and frameworks (i.e., GDPR \citep{OfficeJournaloftheEuropeanUnion;2016}, CCPA \citep{CCPA}, HIPAA \citep{HIPAA}, GLBA \citep{GLBA}, USPA \citep{US1974}, APA \citep{APA} and ISO/IEC 29100 \citep{ISO/IEC2011}).
-We have found that these regulations and frameworks focus mainly on the privacy threats to the rights that allow the individuals to control their personal data processing.
-They also raise a number of privacy threats relating individuals being informed about the processing (e.g., collection, use and transfer) of their personal data in software applications.
+We have studied 7 well-established data protection and privacy regulations and frameworks (i.e. GDPR \cite{OfficeJournaloftheEuropeanUnion;2016}, CCPA \cite{CCPA}, HIPAA \cite{HIPAA}, GLBA \cite{GLBA}, USPA \cite{US1974}, APA \cite{APA} and ISO/IEC 29100 \cite{ISO/IEC2011}).
+We have found that these regulations and frameworks focus mainly on the privacy threats related to the rights of individuals to control and be informed of their personal data processing.